 A couple weeks ago, I joined Jack Davis of US Sports Camps/Nike Volleyball to talk about the rise of beach volleyball within younger indoor volleyball players.
 Some of the areas covered include: the benefits of playing both indoor and beach, the common myths related to beach, the why playing on another surface will develop your overall game.
 For the entire interview, visit here.

-Tournaments: One day tournaments for juniors or adults sanctioned by BVNE and JVA.
+Tournaments: One day tournaments for juniors sanctioned by BVNE and JVA.
 Junior Events include age groups U14, U16, and U18.

 2020 Event Schedule:

 January 24th-26th BVNE ProjectU Beach Camp, Tampa, FL